Research with Human Subjects (IRB)

 - Research involving significant deception

-- Research involving prisoners (e.g., individuals in prisons, halfway houses and certain parolees, such as those residing in a treatment facility as a condition of parole)
+- Some research involving prisoners (e.g., individuals in prisons, halfway houses and certain parolees, such as those residing in a treatment facility as a condition of parole)

 - Some types of research with children (<18 years old), for example, if a waiver of parental consent is requested